 Compile a piece of code given as a string into a Lua function.
 The

-which is transformed into a function with loadstring
+which is transformed into a function with loadstring.
+The

 resulting function is cached internaly and reused if the same piece of